Niklas-dev/presentation-creator/README.md

 ## Configuration

 Before you can run the project you must get get a OpenAI API key, which is free (limited usage).
 Add the API Key to the env as described below.
+You must also create an output foler in the root dir, after execution your pptx file and script will be in there.

 ```bash
 # Create a .env file